-It's never been harder to define "art" than it is today, but one thing is for sure — artists are always having a conversation with the time they live in.
+It's never been harder to define "art" than it is today, but one thing is certain — artists are always having a conversation with the time they live in.

 videos + essays

 Over the next two years, Seeing America will grow to include 100 videos, 18 essays, quizzes, discussion questions and lesson plans.

 An unflinching memorial to civil rights martyrs by the contemporary artist Thorton Dial

 Can the commonplace working farmland of California's Sacramento River Valley be a place of of breathtaking beauty?